 About Share the Drop

-Major medical authorities including the American Academy of Pediatrics, the CDC, and the World Health Organization recommend exclusively feeding human milk to infants for the first 6 months of life.
+Major medical authorities including the American Academy of Pediatrics, the Centers for Disease Control, and the World Health Organization recommend exclusively feeding human milk to infants for the first 6 months of life.
 And yet, in the United States, only 25% of babies are.
 That number hasn’t changed in over two decades.
 What has changed is a more challenging and difficult circumstance new parents are faced with: the necessity for both caregivers to return to work shortly after the baby has arrived, hormonal disorders, breast cancer, mental health issues, among many more.

 As a registered prenatal yoga teacher and birth doula, Kelly has supported thousands of families through pregnancy, birth and parenthood.
 In her yoga studio, families connected over the trials and tribulations of pre/postpartum bodies, sleep training, partner relationships and of course, infant feeding.
 Taking note of her clients’ emotional well being, Kelly realized that feeding newborns created a wave of stress, pressure and often led to postpartum depression.
 She held weekly free lactation support groups and regularly helped match local families with an excess supply of milk to families in need.
 And as a breast cancer survivor, she gave particular attention to fellow survivors sourcing milk for their infants.

 One particular evening, Kelly was on her phone, scrolling through her contacts to source extra milk for a doula client when she received a text notification from a dating app that she had “matched” with a prospective date.
 The idea for a mobile app to match human milk donors and recipients was born!

 Pregnant with her third child and in a new town, Celia found a prenatal yoga studio for support as much as for the health benefits.
 She instantly clicked with her instructor, Kelly.
 Attending classes for the social aspect and kinship, Celia felt a strong sense of community and support.
 After the birth of her baby, Celia had an oversupply of milk and a freezer full of excess.
 She hopped on the internet and found a huge village (half a million members) of peer-to-peer milk donors and recipients.